danielpalmares/podcastr/README.md

 # Run the server-json
 $ npm run server

-# The server will start!
+# The server will start
 ```

 ### Running Front End (Client)